 Note: Old tank water has no use for transferring the bacteria.
 No need to get that, as it is pointless.
-It is also important that the old tank you get your bacteria source from must be disease free!
+It is also essential that the old tank you get your bacteria must be disease free!

 2. Turn up the heat

 If you have a heater, turn the temperature to the high 80F range.
 The bacteria growth will speed up in warmer water, thus shorten the time needed for the fishless cycle.

 If you have the air pump and air stone ready, turn it up!
 More oxygen will aid the growth of the bacteria.
 This step is particularly important if you did step 2 to turn up the heat.
 Warmer water holds less air.
 So you will need more oxygen in the water to speed up the nitrogen cycle.